GLKC-neuro/GLKC-NeuroImaging-Repository/README.md

 # GLKC-NeuroImaging-Repository

-GLKC NeuroImaging by Gabriella Blissett (PhD Student, Newcastle Australia) This repository contains materials researchers may find useful when choosing or training a method to analyse CNS cells, including microglia, astrocytes, oligodendrocytes, and/or neurons.
+GLKC NeuroImaging by Gabriella Blissett (PhD Student, Newcastle Australia).
+This repository contains materials researchers may find useful when choosing or training a method to analyse CNS cells, including microglia, astrocytes, oligodendrocytes, and/or neurons.

 I am currently in the process of consolidating my methods for CNS cell segmentation/measurement, so WATCH THIS SPACE!